-Within a canopy, the presence of plants can significantly alter the flow structure (Chen et al., 76 2013; Lowe et al., 2005; Zeller et al., 2015; Lei and Nepf, 2021) and turbulence intensity (Xu and 77 78 Nepf, 2020), and reduce wave energy (Garzon et al., 2019a; Zhang et al., 2020; Maza et al., 2015).
-79 The fully developed flow structure within a canopy has been extensively studied under both current 80 (Chen et al., 2013; Lei and Nepf, 2021) and wave conditions (Lowe et al., 2005) for both emergent 81 and submerged canopies.
-Specifically, the mean flow is determined by the distribution of the plant 82 frontal area for emergent canopies, and by the canopy drag and the ratio of water depth to plant height for submerged canopies (Nepf, 2012).
-The wave orbital velocity experiences less 83 modification by a canopy due to the greater inertial force under waves compared to current (Lowe 84 et al., 2005), which allows flow motion to penetrate deeper into the lower canopy region.
-The 85 86 presence of plants affects turbulence intensity directly through form drag and wake generated by plant elements, and indirectly by adjusting the flow structure to create a greater shear and thus 87 shear production (Nepf, 2012).
-The resistance of plants can reduce wave height by 30% to 90% 88 over the first 30 m of a salt marsh (Ysebaert et al., 2011; Knutson et al., 1982; Zhang et al., 2020; 89 90 Garzon et al., 2019a), depending on the plant properties (density, geometry, and mechanical 91 characteristics) and flow conditions (water depth, wave period, wave amplitude, presence of current).
-Recent studies proposed simple predictions for wave decay over salt marshes under pure 92 waves (Zhang et al., 2021, 2022), which has been extended to combined current and wave 93 conditions using the in-canopy total velocity (Zhang and Nepf, 2021a).
-However, a well-validated 94 95 theoretical model for the time-varying total velocity is currently lacking for salt marshes under combined current and waves, which hinders the development of accurate models for canopy 96 turbulence and wave dissipation.
-97
+Within a canopy, the presence of plants can significantly alter the flow structure (Chen et al., 2013; Lowe et al., 2005; Zeller et al., 2015; Lei and Nepf, 2021) and turbulence intensity (Xu and Nepf, 2020) and reduce wave energy (Garzon et al., 2019a; Zhang et al., 2020; Maza et al., 2015).
+The fully developed flow structure within a canopy has been extensively studied under both current (Chen et al., 2013; Lei and Nepf, 2021) and wave conditions (Lowe et al., 2005) for both emergent and submerged canopies.
+Specifically, the mean flow is determined by the distribution of the plant frontal area for emergent canopies and by the canopy drag and the ratio of water depth to plant height for submerged canopies (Nepf, 2012).
+The wave orbital velocity experiences less modification by a canopy due to the greater inertial force under waves compared to currents (Lowe et al., 2005), which allows flow motion to penetrate deeper into the lower canopy region.
+The presence of plants affects turbulence intensity directly through form drag and wakes generated by plant elements and indirectly by adjusting the flow structure to create a greater shear and thus shear production (Nepf, 2012).
+The resistance of plants can reduce wave height by 30 % to 90 % over the first 30 m of a salt marsh (Ysebaert et al., 2011; Knutson et al., 1982; Zhang et al., 2020; Garzon et al., 2019a), depending on the plant properties (density, geometry, and mechanical characteristics) and flow conditions (water depth, wave period, wave amplitude, presence of currents).
+Recent studies proposed simple predictions for wave decay over salt marshes under pure waves (Zhang et al., 2021, 2022), which has been extended to combined current and wave conditions using the in-canopy total velocity (Zhang and Nepf, 2021a).
+Using the data provided in the present paper, a theoretical model for the time-varying total velocity has been developed for salt marshes under combined currents and waves (Zhang et al., 2024).

-This paper presents both force measurements on individual salt marsh plants (Zhang and 98 Nepf, 2021b, 2022) and measurements of flow structure and wave decay along a meadow of salt 99 marsh plants (Zhang et al., 2021, 2022; Zhang and Nepf, 2021a).
-The experiments utilized model 100 plants that consisted of multiple flexible leaves attached to a central stem, which were designed to 101 be geometrically and dynamically similar to Spartina alterniflora.
-The Spartina spp. family is 102 103 distributed widely along the coasts of the Eastern United States, Europe, South America, and China (see the global distribution in figure 1B in Borges et al., 2021).
-The test conditions varied from 104 105 submerge to emergent, from long to short waves, and from linear to nonlinear waves with and without following currents.
+This paper presents both force measurements on individual salt marsh plants (Zhang and Nepf, 2021b, 2022) and measurements of flow structure and wave decay along a meadow of salt marsh plants (Zhang et al., 2021, 2022; Zhang and Nepf, 2021a).
+The experiments utilized model plants that consisted of multiple flexible leaves attached to a central stem, which were designed to be geometrically and dynamically similar to Spartina alterniflora.
+The Spartina spp. family is distributed widely along the coasts of the eastern United States, Europe, South America, and China (see the global distribution in Fig. 1B in Borges et al., 2021).
+The test conditions varied from submerged to emergent, from long to short waves, and from linear to nonlinear waves with and without following currents.
 In total, 102 individual plant tests and 58 meadow tests were conducted.
-106

-108 2.
-Method
+2 Method